AlexHumpert/Smart_Tourism_Recommender/README.md

 ## Executive Summary

 Hello dear reader!
-This repository contains our work on a smart tourism mvp - Travel Buddy!
+This repository contains our work on the recommender system powering our smart tourism mvp - Travel Buddy!
 This work was completed as part of our capstone project of the master in Big Data and Business Analytics at IE University.

 Our team was composed of [Manuel Huperrich](https://github.com/Hupperich-Manuel), [Thomas August Maria Stenger](https://github.com/ThomasStenger), [Tamara Samaha](https://www.linkedin.com/in/tamarasamaha/), [Ignacio Gonzalez](https://www.linkedin.com/in/ignacio-gonzalez-granero/) and [Daniel Chacón](https://www.linkedin.com/in/daniel-chac%C3%B3n-3083b6199/).